 The only time you may want to use the slice when your opponent is up at the net is if they force you up to the net with a drop shot.
 At this point, it’s the only resort you have since you’ll likely need to stretch out to make the shot.
 It’s unlikely you’ll be able to use topspin in this instance.

-Because of the large amounts of spin imparted on the ball, a slice can throw off your opponent as the ball will tend to stay low and bounce back towards the net if executed correctly.
+Because of the large amounts of spin imparted on the ball, a slice can throw off your opponent as the ball will tend to stay low and bounce back toward the net if executed correctly.
 This is a shot you want to keep in your arsenal as a way to keep your opponent honest.

 Practicing the slice shot should be easy.
 You can throw in a few slices while hitting against a partner, or you can even use them intermittently during a friendly match.
 If playing competitively, of course, you will want to have the shot down before making use of it.

-The slice shot is the tennis equivalent to throwing a slider in baseball.
+The slice shot is the tennis equivalent of throwing a slider in baseball.
 You don’t want to use it too much, but if thrown in from time to time it can be very effective.
 If you like to approach the net a lot, make use of the slice on your approach shots.
 Just be sure to hit them deep.

 Share this Post